 Demand-Response-Shop.com (DRShop) is the result of project collaboration between Building Intelligence Quotient (BIQ) Consortium, RFQ Strategies, and Sheridan College Institute of Technology & Advanced Learning.
 All of the information provided within this website is provided objectively, without bias, as this site is not funded by any of the companies described within it.

 DRShop wishes to acknowledge the Ontario Centres of Excellence who, via its Interact Initiative generously granted funding to develop the initial site.

 DRShop is an informative web-site tool designed for Commercial, Industrial and Institutional businesses that are interested in benefiting from Demand Response (DR) revenue programs and Energy Efficiency strategies as an essential part of preparation for the Smart Grid.
-DRShop speaks to the North American Demand Response and Energy Efficiency market place with initial emphasis on Ontario, Canada.
-In the coming weeks, attention will be given to other North American jurisdictions that facilitate Demand Response programs.
+DRShop speaks to the North American Demand Response and Energy Efficiency market place.
+While the initial emphasis was on Ontario, Canada as they launched their DR programs, we have expanded our information to other North American jurisdictions that facilitate Demand Response programs.